Pontypool firefighter to run Newport half marathon in full kit in cousin's memory

 “My uncle put the idea in my head as a joke at first,” said Mr White, 37, of Pontnewynydd.

-“I was on a run, and I went past the cemetery where my cousin in buried, and I thought that I should do it.
+“I was on a run, and I went past the cemetery where my cousin is buried, and I thought that I should do it.

 "This will be my sixth half marathon and I thought that I should do something a bit more challenging.